 I’m lucky to say that I inherited my Grandmother’s Irish citizenship.
 And when I say ‘inherited’, I mean it was a downright nightmare for me to do it back in 2013.
 I honestly would never wish that experience on my worst enemy but hey, I’ve already decided to write an enormous article about it – as a form of therapy.
 Interestingly, one of my main reasons for heading to Ireland was to discover my ‘roots’ and to find out what part of me was ‘Irish.’
 (Okay, essentially I am 25% Irish but I am figuratively speaking.)
 When I left, I actually felt less Irish than when I arrived – that’s not a bad thing though!
 I absolutely fell in love with the entire country and its people.

-Below, I’d like to share my (mainly) positive points about living in Ireland and more specifically, Galway.
+Below, I’d like to share my (mainly) positive points about living in Ireland and more specifically, living in Galway.

 My opinion: Here are the major selling points if you want to consider visiting Ireland: